pawelgrzybek/pawelgrzybek.com/content/posts/2022-10-15-a-few-practical-use-cases-for-npm-dependency-queries.md

 ## Some helpful resources

-I hope this brief article helped you out.
-Let me leave you with a list of beneficial resources to deepen your knowledge in a field.
+I hope you liked this brief article.
+Let me leave you with a list of helpful resources to deepen your knowledge in a field.
 Until next time, stay groovy 👋

 - ["Introducing the new npm Dependency Selector Syntax" on GitHub blog](https://github.blog/changelog/2022-08-03-introducing-the-new-npm-dependency-selector-syntax/)
 - ["Use npm query and jq to dig into your dependencies" by Elijah Manor on YouTube](https://youtu.be/h_ZpixOgKDY)